MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_05_explore_nsg.md

 1. You're now connected to the VM.
 In this case you were able to connect to the VM because the inbound traffic rule you created allows inbound traffic to the VM via RDP.
 After a few seconds on the Welcome screen you may see a window to Choose privacy settings for your device, select **Accept**.
 If the Networks window appears, select **No**.

 1. With the VM in the RDP session up and running, test outbound connectivity to the Internet from the VM.
-    1. In the RDP session, select **Microsoft Edge** to open the browser.
+    1. From the open VM, select **Microsoft Edge** to open the browser.
 Since this is the first time you open Microsoft Edge, you may get a pop-up window, select **Start without your data**, then select **Continue without this data**, then select **Confirm and start browsing**.
     1. Enter **www.bing.com** in the browser address bar and confirm you're able to connect to the search engine.
     1. Once you've confirmed that you can access www.bing.com, close the browser window in the VM, but leave the VM up.

-1. Minimize the RDP session by selecting the underscore **_** in the blue tab that shows the VM's IP address.
+1. Minimize the VM by selecting the underscore **_** in the blue tab that shows the VM's IP address.
 This brings you back to the SC900-WinVM \| Connect page.

 1. Keep the browser tab open; you'll use it the next task.